Message from the Principal

 Dear Parent / Carer,

-Information on the cancellation of the 2020 external examinations for Year 11 and Year 13 students
+Information on the Cancellation of the 2020 External Examinations for Year 11 and Year 13 Students

-Ofqual and exam boards will finalise an approach to ensure that it is as fair as possible.
-The aim is to provide calculated grades to students before the end of July.
 In terms of a permanent record, the grades will be indistinguishable from those provided in previous years.
 Ofqual will also aim to ensure that the distribution of grades follows a similar pattern to that in other years, so that this year’s students do not face a systematic disadvantage as a consequence of these extraordinary circumstances.

 The government has further announced that they recognise that some students may nevertheless feel disappointed that they haven’t been able to sit their exams and therefore may be able to appeal the grade the exam board awards.
 In addition, if students do not feel their calculated grade reflects their performance, they will have the opportunity to sit an exam at the earliest reasonable opportunity, once schools are open again.
 Students will also have the option to sit their exams in summer 2021.

 There is a very wide range of different academic, vocational and technical qualifications for which students were expecting to sit exams this summer.
 These are offered by a large number of awarding organisations and have differing assessment approaches – in some cases students will already have completed modules or non-exam assessment which could provide evidence to award a grade.
 The government is encouraging these organisations to show the maximum possible flexibility and pragmatism to ensure students are not disadvantaged.

 Year 11 Prom & Year 13 Summer Ball

 Although the initial bookings for these events had to be cancelled because of the continued uncertainty over when social distancing measures might be relaxed, please be aware that we have every intention of celebrating with our two respective ‘leaving’ year groups, who will be finishing their latest key stage with us, as soon as we possibly can.